-Buyers: If you're buying real estate in Eastern CT, you'll be given a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
+Buyers: If you're buying real estate in Eastern CT, you'll be given a "Loan Estimate Worksheet" (which used to be called a "Good Faith Estimate" (GFE)) identifying closing costs/fees within three days of submitting your loan application.
 The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not astonished when you arrive at the closing table.
-We'll be happy to go over the GFE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.
+We'll be happy to go over the Loan Estimate Worksheet with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.

-The following information was provided by a local lender that does a great job servicing my existing home clients: McCue Mortgage - Keith Turner:
+The following information was provided by a local lender that does a great job servicing my Buyer clients: Homestead Funding - Keith Turner:

 New disclosure changes going into effect for any contracts signed after August 1, 2015.
 Most Realtors are aware of the new RESPA/TILA changes, but below are the nuts and bolts of what to do to avoid having issues in the future.

-With the biggest change being having to wait for 3 days from when everyone is ready to close to the actual closing, you may run into issues.
+With the biggest change is having to wait for 3 days from when everyone is ready to close to the actual closing, you may run into issues.
 Some are: